Ueno Park (Hiroshima) 庄原上野公園

 The park is just a few minutes away from Bingo Shobara Station.
 If you are coming by car, there is also a parking lot.

 The park is perhaps best known for Ueno Pond, which is lined with cherry trees that blossom in the springtime and are lit at night with paper lanterns.
-A small shrine on the banks of the pond is also lit at night making a beautiful addition to the scenery.
+A shrine on the banks of the pond is also lit at night making a beautiful addition to the scenery.
+The park is one of the Top 100 Cherry Blossom Spots in Japan, and Ueno Pond is ideal for a stroll to enjoy the blooms and their reflection in the water.